canonical/ubuntu-cloud-docs/aws/aws-how-to/secureboot-and-vtpm.rst

 UEFI Secure Boot is a security feature specified in UEFI, which verifies the state of the boot chain.
 With UEFI Secure Boot enabled, after firmware self-initialisation only cryptographically verified UEFI binaries are allowed to be executed.
-This prevents any unauthorized modification of the instance boot flow.
+This prevents any unauthorised modification of the instance boot flow.

 Trusted Platform Module (TPM) is a virtual device provided by the AWS Nitro System.
 It securely stores artifacts (such as passwords, certificates, or encryption keys) that are used to authenticate the instance.
 Check the `AWS NitroTPM documentation <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/nitrotpm.html>`_ for more details.